jsko6145/RestGrindTracker/README.md

 - Displays rested XP and projected XP gain
 - Shows XP/hour and total playtime
 - Estimates time to next level and to level 60
-- Movable UI frame with persistent position
+- Movable and resizable UI frame with persistent position
+- Stats are tracked per character (not account-wide)
 - Data saved between sessions

 ## Installation